Tai Chi Classes in & near Aldershot, Hawley, Farnborough, Camberley, Cove, Farnham & Mytchett

 Here's my own loose translation: 'Training one's own yin yang energy, and learning to read and borrow another's energy, to gain an advantage in Martial Arts (with the added bonus of good health!)

 As we have seen above, Tai Chi Chuan is a Chinese martial art.
 We teach the Chen Family Style of Tai Chi Chuan, which is considered to be the most martial of all styles.
 It combines wide open stances, slow precise movements, drilled repeatedly at a snails pace and committed to memory, whilst adhering to partiuclar 'principles' in regards how the different parts of the body move and align with each other

 It is definitely a 'journey' and you will find you are changing all the time :) It takes patience, regular practice at home, weekly (at least) attendance in class.
 Training in Tai Chi Chuan is a lifetime discipline which develops self control, present moment awareness and health of body and mind.

-Chen Style Tai Chi is a traditional style which you can really immerse yourself in.
-At it's foundations is a specific way of moving, a figure of 8 path, known as silk reeling movement.
-We regularly practice this important foundation exercise of Chen Tai Chi in all of our Chen classes, before moving on to our form study and practice.
-Our Chen style syllabus includes 18 Movement form, 74 Movement form (Laojia Yi Lu), Cannon Fist (Laojia Er Lu), Push Hands and the Sword and Sabre forms.
+Chen Style Tai Chi Chuan is a traditional style which you can really immerse yourself in.
+At it's foundations is a specific and complex way of moving, a figure of 8 path, known as silk reeling movement.
+Because this takes a long time to develop and understand, we always practice this important foundation exercise of Chen Tai Chi in all of our Chen classes, before moving on to our form study and practice.
+Our Chen style syllabus includes 18 Movement form, 74 Movement form (Laojia Yi Lu), Cannon Fist (Laojia Er Lu), Push Hands and the Sword and Sabre forms, plus long weapons.